-A unit file is a flat text file that contains information about a service, socket, device, mount point, swap file, partition, start-up target, an asset management slice, or a group of externally created processes.
+A unit file is a flat-text file that contains essential information about a specific unit, which can be a service, socket, device, mount point, swap file, partition, start-up target, asset management slice, or even a group of externally created processes.

 Working with Unit Files

-Here is the example of the output of that command.
+Here is an example of the output that this command gives.

-Now that we have an example of the output, let’s review the meaning of each column.
+Now that you have an example of the output, see below to review the meaning of each column.